 What Will Legal Representation Cost?

-For fixed or flat fee services, such as one time form contracts, buisness incorporation and other transaction based matters, we require payment in advance, in full, before starting work.
+For fixed or flat fee services, such as one-time form contracts, business incorporation and other transactional based matters, we require payment in advance, in full, before starting work.
 For all other matters, we require a retainer.
 The retainer acts as a deposit, and will be credited toward your legal bills as they come due – it is not a fee just to hire us.
-For most litigation matters we require a minimum retainer of between $2,500 and $10,000 and time is billed at the rate of $300.00 per hour.
+For most litigation matters we require a minimum retainer of between $2,500 and $10,000 and time is billed at rates up to $350.00 per hour.

 What if you Can’t Help Me?

 If, during the consultation, our attorney determines that we cannot assist you further, we will try to provide you with a referral to another attorney.
 In some cases, we may not have an appropriate referral, and we will provide you with suggestions for finding a qualified attorney in your area.
 For some matters, it may not be cost-effective to hire an attorney at all, and when we believe that is the case, we will so advise you, and try to provide you with other suggestions.

 What Kinds of Cases Do You Typically Take?